jackdewinter/pymarkdown/issues.md

 - disallowed raw html
 - autolinks extension

-## Features - Correctness - Whitespace and Punctuation

-- Atx headings only consider space, not whitespace?
-  - impact to MD018 to MD021?

 ## Features - Correctness

 - go back and see if can replace some of the end token fiddling with start_markdown_token